replab/replab/docs/docs/installation.md

 To use the library, either:

-- Download the latest release on [GitHub](https://www.github.com/replab/replab/releases), but this download does not include the MOxUnit unit test frameowkr.
+- Download the latest release on [GitHub](https://www.github.com/replab/replab/releases), but this download does not include the MOxUnit unit test framework.

 - Clone the library from GitHub using the following commands: